 More people are severely injured or killed by head injuries from simple falls than you might believe.

 Have a strategy for avoiding falls.
 Wear non-slip shoes or slippers at all times.
 Slipping and falling can happen to anyone while walking, even young people.
 But it’s a common problem for mature people.
 Falls can result in hip and leg injuries, too.
 If you don’t want to wear your work shoes around the house, invest in a pair of non-slip slippers that will allow you to move around more safely.
-Don’t let your pride prevent you from using a cane or walker if that ever becomes necessary.
+Don’t let your pride prevent you from using a cane or walker if necessary.

 Slipping is an obvious risk factor for falls, but there are many others as well: tripping over uneven surfaces like carpets; not paying close enough attention while walking; having poor balance because of muscle weakness, or wearing loose clothing that may catch underfoot while walking (this includes socks with holes).